samus-io/tablab-steps/steps/NCKDutJRfHk8npC2kg14CVaLVDmbbgnQUpQ/en/README.md

 ## Compliant code in Node.js using `multer` while keeping the original file name

 * The following code snippet demonstrates how to handle file uploads using the `multer` middleware and storing files in a specific folder while preserving the original file name sent by the user.
-However, it applies a custom file name length limit, restricts characters and reserved names using the `sanitize-filename` package, treats file names as case-insensitive, prevents hidden files or those ending with a period or space, and ensures no file name collisions:
+It applies a custom file name length limit, restricts characters and reserved names using the `sanitize-filename` package, treats file names as case-insensitive, prevents hidden files or those ending with a period or space, and ensures no file name collisions:

   ```javascript
   const sanitizeFilename = require("sanitize-filename");